Rollins Pass: Enforcement

 County sheriffs as well as United States Forest Service Law Enforcement personnel and staff routinely patrol and enforce natural and cultural resources on Rollins Pass as well as in other areas within the National Forest System.

 Artifacts affecting the road prism

 On both sides of Rollins Pass, the road prism contains both prehistoric and historic artifacts buried under the surface.
 Any improvements to the rough road through regrading, including paving, would first require extensive sectional archaeological excavations by the United States Forest Service.
-In several places, on or just under the surface, historical artifacts are covered with geotextile stabilization fabrics having characteristics that match the soil and permeability of the existing roadbed.
+In several places, on or just below the surface, historical artifacts are covered with geotextile stabilization fabrics whose characteristics match the soil and the permeability of the existing roadbed.

 Drystacks

 There are several drystack retaining walls on both sides of the pass, built without mortar, helping ensure they retain soil but not water.

 Ghost towns, settlements, and gravesites

 There are several ghost towns on or near Rollins Pass, the most notable being Arrow, Corona, Ladora, the East Portal construction camp, Mammoth, and Tolland.
 There are also at least a half-dozen other established settlements, dating back to both the wagon road and railroad eras, scattered across Rollins Pass.

 There are also several historic gravesites across Rollins Pass.
 One granite headstone at Arrow reads, "R.M.
 Smith | June 28, 1842 | Nov.
 12, 1909."
 One marker near the Eldora Ski Area states that it holds two members of John C. Frémont's third expedition in 1845–1846, although this is disputed.